-The Professional Development Activities domain provides a place for students to list activities that further their professional development as a scientist, clinician, teacher, or department citizen.
-It includes 1) attendance of departmental and center colloquia and job talks or note if viewed online, 2) attendance of professional conferences or workshops, 3) assistantship assignments and evaluation ratings on the Graduate Assistantship Evaluation form, 4) teaching assignments and SPOT ratings, 5) honors and awards, and 6) grants related to training, service, or evaluation.
+The Professional Development Activities domain provides a place for students to list activities that further their development as a scientist, clinician, teacher, or departmental or community citizen.
+It includes 1) professional conduct across all professional settings, 2) attendance (in person or online) of at least three departmental colloquia, diversity hours, and job talks, 3) attendance of professional conferences or workshops, 4) assistantship assignments and evaluation ratings, 5) teaching assignments and SPOT ratings, 6) honors and awards, 7) grants related to training, service, or evaluation, and/or community or professional efforts related to engagement, outreach, social justice, advocacy, diversity, or other professional or community service (e.g., student representation on professional committees, diversity-related service activities).